-Certified Nursing Assistant and Certified Nursing Assistant Medication Assistant Students
+Certified Nursing Assistant and Medication Assistant Students

-CNA students must meet the standards and requirements for admission to ASUMH.
+CNA and Medication Assistant students must meet the standards and requirements for admission to ASUMH.
 This includes a formal application for admission to ASUMH covering the submission of all required admission credentials.
 (See Admission Requirements.)

 All applicants must have proof of a negative tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical.
+Students completing clinical in Fall and Spring Semester Health Science courses are required to provide documentation of current influenza vaccination.
+Summer Semester Health Science courses do not require the influenza vaccine.